A629N Orange Street Roundabout to Ogden, Calderdale

 Where can I find the town centre projects and the proposed bus-rail interchange.

-Busmanpro asked almost 3 years ago
+Busmanpro asked over 3 years ago

 The Calderdale Next Chapter website (http://www.calderdalenextchapter.co.uk/) houses details of all current and past projects, including those in the Halifax Town Centre Delivery Plan and Bus Station & Rail Station schemes.
 Previous Your Voice consultations for these can also be found on the Your Voice website (https://www.yourvoice.westyorks-ca.gov.uk/).